2017 Year in Review

 Resident Chess Master -

-In May the local news covered the story of Scottsdale resident Glenn Wood, an avid chess player who continues to play at a high level.
+In May the local news covered the story of Silverado resident Glenn Wood, an avid chess player who continues to play at a high level.
 Glenn played a series of matches with a local high school chess champion and cameras were there to cover it!

 Volunteering at the Humane Society -

-in 2017 Valley Ranch residents started a bi-weekly outing to volunteer at the Dallas Fort Worth Humane Society.
+in 2017 residents started a bi-weekly outing to volunteer at the Dallas Fort Worth Humane Society.
 The residents help with a variety of duties, from sorting donations to walking and grooming the pets.
 Watch the news clip here.

 Residents Help Shelter Pets -